Welcome

 Kamel Jones

 Salut !
-Je m'appelle Ashley Eschenburg...
+Je m'appelle Ashley Josephine...

-After perfecting the craft of teaching French while in the US, becoming an award winning teacher, and moving permanently to Paris, Ashley strives to help expats who feel lost in the language ditch their anxiety & self-doubt to reach their French language goals.
+After perfecting the craft of teaching French while in the US, becoming an award winning teacher, and moving permanently to Paris, she strives to help expats who feel lost in the language ditch their anxiety & self-doubt to reach their French language goals.

 Course Outline